 Reputable dumpster rental companies in your area will be a great resource to help you determine whether a permit is required in your particular case or not.

 It’s important to do your due diligence prior to renting a dumpster because rules and regulations vary from city to city.

 Your dumpster rental provider is a great source of information in this regard.

 A few examples of how dumpster permit requirements vary by location:

 - New Orleans, LA – A dumpster permit is required if the container will be placed in front of the house in public view.

 - Denver, CO – Dumpster permits are required if the container is placed in the public right-of-way.
 The permit must be obtained by the dumpster rental company, not the customer.

 - Boston, MA – A street occupancy permit is required when placing dumpsters in the public right-of-way.
 Fees are based on the square footage of public space the dumpster sits on.

 - San Diego, CA – A permit is required if the dumpster is placed in the public right-of-way.
 Flashing barricades are required on each end of the dumpster.

-As you can see, the requirements are different based on the city’s rules and regulations.
+As you can see, dumpster permit requirements are different based on each city’s rules and regulations.